 Bipolar disorder can cause a great deal of suffering and, although treatments such as medication and psychotherapy are helpful, there are still many people who do not adequately respond to treatments or who suffer troublesome side effects.

-Our BDRN study aims to investigate how genetic factors and environmental factors (such as stressful life events) interact and influence susceptibility to bipolar disorder.
+The aim of our research is to investigate how genetic factors and environmental factors (such as stressful life events) interact and influence susceptibility to bipolar disorder.
 It is hoped that by increasing our understanding of these factors developments may be made in the prevention and treatment of this debilitating disorder.

 Over 6,000 people have taken part in the Bipolar Disorder Research Network.
 As everyone’s experience of illness is different it has been important for us to see as many people as possible to enable the best possible understanding of the broad spectrum of bipolar illness.

 The aim of this website is to provide information for all those interested in our mood disorders research.
 The links at the top of this page will take you to pages providing further information about our research, the media attention that our research has received and the progress of our research to date.